HenrikBielsten/maple-and-rye-site/README.md

 <img src="https://media.giphy.com/media/oLWu0pow3xHry/giphy.gif" alt="02 - Logic & Presentation" width="100%">
 </p>

 This is a simple website made for the band Maple &amp; Rye.
-It started development as the graduation thesis work of student Henrik Bielsten at Yrgo, Gothenburg.
+It started as the major degree project of student Henrik Bielsten at Yrgo, Gothenburg.
+The focus was to learn more about [React.js](https://github.com/facebook/react) and using [Wordpress](https://github.com/WordPress/WordPress) as a headless API.
 Currently it is a work in progress.

 Developed with:
 - [React.js](https://github.com/facebook/react)